Child & Family Support

 Camp Beat It (Family Camp)

 Held each September long weekend at Camp He Ho Ha, this four-day weekend provides an indoor camping experience for families who are at various stages of the disease and survivorship.
-Activities such as swimming, arts and crafts, mini golf, climbing wall, family dances, and ropes course provides families with an opportunity to reach out to others and promote interaction and acceptance.
-At the end of the weekend many of the families leave the camp with a sense that they are not alone in the fight against childhood cancer.
+Activities such as swimming, arts and crafts, mini golf, climbing wall, family dances, and ropes course provide families with an opportunity to reach out to others and promote interaction and acceptance.
+At the end of the weekend, many of the families leave the camp with a sense that they are not alone in the fight against childhood cancer.
 It also provides newly diagnosed families with a feeling of hope as they see children who have survived the disease.
+Camp Beat It is made possible by the generous support of the Ralph Hole Jr. Memorial Fund and the Edmonton Civic Employees Charitable Assistance Fund.

 The KWCS provides funding for all Northern Alberta children with cancer, and their siblings to attend Camp Kindle.
 This weeklong program, delivered by the Kids Cancer Care Foundation, is open for children aged 6 to 17 over the summer.